pointblue/pb-api-client-gen/README.md

 ## Installation

+All commands must be run from the root path of your project

-`npm install pb-api-client-gen --save-dev`
+  1. `npm install pb-api-client-gen --save-dev`

-  - Create an `apiClients.yml` file
+  2. Create an `apiClients.yml` file using the example below
-  - Add command to `package.json` file
+  3. Add command to `package.json` file

-## Example apiClients.yml
+    - Add a property named `build-api` to the `scripts` object.
+Set it's value to `build-app`.

+## Creating an `apiClients.yml` file

-`apiClients.yml` should be in the root path of your project
+`apiClients.yml` should be in the root path of your project.
+This file defines the clients that will be generated.

+### Example file

 ```
 - name: SpeciesRequest